wwarthen/RomWBW/Source/Doc/Applications.md

 All of the CP/M applications may be found in the RomWBW Binary/Apps directory and a user may copy those they need to their own customised disk/slice.

-Independantly of whether the CP/M system was started from ROM or a boot disk, such as a floppy disk or a slice on a CF or uSD memory card, applications may be located on and executed from either the ROM-disk itself or from other media.
+Independently of whether the CP/M system was started from ROM or a boot disk, such as a floppy disk or a slice on a CF or uSD memory card, applications may be located on and executed from either the ROM-disk itself or from other media.
 There are multiple disk images available for CP/M (eg floppy, legacy hard-disk and new